HarshK97/Fact-check/README.md

 # Fact-Check
 Truth Through Transparency

-Fact-Check is an AI-powered system that verifies technology-related news and converts trustworthy information into actionable market insights.
-Developed by **Team Eco Vigilance**, the project aims to reduce misinformation-driven investment decisions by utilising **responsible and explainable AI**.
+Fact-Check is an AI-powered fact-checking platform that combats misinformation in technology journalism through multi-source verification.
+It analyzes how multiple credible publications report the same technology news, extracts verifiable claims, and evaluates their credibility using Generative AI.

+Built entirely on Google’s AI and cloud ecosystem, Fact-Check delivers real-time, transparent, and explainable credibility assessments for technology-related articles.

 ---

-## Table of Contents
+## Themes
-- Overview
-- Problem Statement
-- Solution
-- System Architecture
-- Key Features
-- Technology Stack
-- How It Works
-- Use Cases
-- Project Objectives
+- FinTech
-- Responsible AI Principles
+- Generative AI
-- Disclaimer
-- License

 ---

 ## Overview
-Fact-Check addresses the growing challenge of misinformation in technology-driven financial markets.
-In fast-moving environments, investors often act on unverified news, leading to emotional decisions and financial losses.

-The platform automatically:
-- Verifies technology news using trusted sources
-- Analyses financial and sector impact
-- Produces clear, explainable Buy / Sell / Hold insights

-Fact-Check is designed for retail investors, students, analysts, and academic demonstrations.
+Technology journalism often publishes bold claims about products, launches, or announcements based on limited or single-source reporting.
+Readers and investors usually lack efficient tools to verify whether these claims are accurate.

+Fact-Check addresses this gap by comparing multiple sources, validating claims using AI, and presenting clear, evidence-based verification results.
+The platform is designed for educational use, research, and hackathon demonstrations, with a strong focus on transparency and responsible AI.

 ---

 ## Problem Statement
-### Challenges in Tech Investing

-**Misinformation**
-- Fake or exaggerated technology news spreads rapidly across social and digital media
-- Investors find it difficult to identify credible and verified sources in real time

-**Time Constraints**
-- Manual fact-checking is slow and resource-intensive
-- Markets often react before accurate verification is completed

-**Analysis Gap**
-- Even verified news lacks a clear explanation of the financial and market impact
-- Investors struggle to convert information into actionable trading decisions

-**Emotional Trading**
-- Fear of missing out (FOMO) and panic selling drive irrational behaviour
-- Sensational headlines lead to overreaction and increased risk

-### Impact
+Technology journalism is increasingly affected by unverified claims and single-source reporting.
+This creates challenges such as:

+- Difficulty verifying article accuracy across multiple credible sources
+- Rapid spread of exaggerated or misleading information
-- Poor investment outcomes for retail investors
+- Poor decision-making by readers and investors
-- Increased market volatility driven by misinformation
-- Reduced trust in digital financial information systems
+- Loss of trust in digital journalism platforms

-### Problem Theme Alignment
-This problem statement lies at the intersection of **FinTech** and **Generative AI**:

-- **FinTech**: Addresses challenges in financial markets by improving decision-making, reducing misinformation-driven trades, and enhancing investor confidence through data-driven insights.
-- **Generative AI**: Leverages advanced language models to extract claims, verify information, generate explainable insights, and translate complex financial analysis into human-readable recommendations.

-The project demonstrates how **Generative AI can be responsibly applied within financial technology** to solve real-world investment challenges.
+These issues impact both financial decision-making (FinTech) and information credibility, making it a suitable problem for Generative AI–based solutions.

+---

 ## Solution
-Fact-Check provides an end-to-end AI-driven solution with three core components:
+Fact-Check provides an automated, AI-driven solution that:

-### 1. Automated News Verification
+- Collects technology articles from multiple sources
+- Compares how different publications report the same story
-- Extracts factual claims from tech news
+- Extracts and verifies factual claims using AI
-- Cross-verifies claims across trusted sources
-- Assigns confidence scores (0–100%)
+- Assigns transparent credibility scores

-### 2. Financial Impact Analysis
-- Evaluates impact on stock prices and sectors
-- Uses historical patterns and market indicators
-- Assesses risk and volatility levels

-### 3. Explainable Insights
-- Buy / Sell / Hold recommendations
-- Plain-language reasoning
-- Confidence levels and alternative scenarios
+- Provides explainable, evidence-based insights

+The system transforms single-perspective reporting into trustworthy, multi-source verification.

 ---

 ## System Architecture
-Fact-Check follows a multi-agent AI architecture:
+Fact-Check follows a **multi-agent AI architecture**, where each agent performs a specific responsibility in the verification pipeline:

-1. News Sources
+1. **Tech Articles Input**
-   Collects technology-related news from APIs, RSS feeds, tech websites, and financial platforms.
+   - APIs, RSS feeds, and technology journalism websites

-2. News Verification Agent
-   Verifies the authenticity of news, cross-checks multiple sources, and assigns confidence scores.

-3. Financial Impact Agent
-   Analyses the impact of verified news on stock prices, market sentiment, and technology sectors.

-4. Insight Generator
-   Combines verification and analysis to generate explainable Buy / Sell / Hold recommendations.

-5. User Interface / API
-   Delivers verified news and insights through a dashboard, mobile app, or API endpoints.
+2. **Multi-Source Collection**
+   - Gathers the same article from multiple publications

+3. **Claim Extraction (AI)**
+   - Identifies key claims and announcements

+4. **News Verification Agent**
+   - Cross-verifies claims with credible sources
+   - Assigns confidence scores

+5. **Decision Layer**
+   - Classifies content as Verified or Not Verified

+6. **Financial & Market Impact Analysis**
+   - Evaluates relevance, sentiment, and potential market impact

+7. **Insight Generation**
+   - Produces clear, explainable credibility assessments

+8. **User Dashboard / API**
+   - Delivers real-time results to users

 ---

-## Key Features
-### Fact Verification
-- Multi-source validation
-- Real-time processing
-- Confidence-based scoring

-### Market Impact Analysis
-- Stock and sector-level analysis
-- Competitor impact assessment
-- Risk categorisation

-### Explainable AI
-- Transparent reasoning for every insight
-- Evidence-backed recommendations
-- No black-box predictions

-### Performance & Reliability
-- Sub-30-second analysis
-- Scalable infrastructure
-- Accuracy monitoring
+## How It Works
+1. Technology articles are continuously collected from multiple sources
+2. AI extracts factual claims from each article
+3. Claims are cross-verified using trusted publications
+4. Credibility scores are calculated
+5. Market relevance is analysed
+6. Transparent insights are delivered in real time

 ---

 ## Technology Stack
 ### AI & Machine Learning
-- Google Gemini API (Verification)
-- Google Vertex AI (searching, analysis)
-- Google ADK

-### Backend
-- Golang
-- Jin
-- Firebase

-### Data Sources
-- Tech news APIs and RSS feeds
-- Financial market APIs  (Alpaca)
+- **Google ADK** – Agent orchestration and workflow management
+- **Vertex AI (Flash)** – Content analysis and reasoning
+- **Vertex AI Search** – Multi-source article discovery

-### Cloud Infrastructure
+### Backend & Cloud
-- Google Cloud Platform
+- **Google Cloud Functions** – Serverless processing
+- **Firestore** – Results storage and caching
-- Cloud Run and Cloud Functions
+- **Google Cloud Infrastructure** – Scalability and reliability

-- Secure secret management
+### Frontend & Design
+- **Stitch** – UI/UX wireframe design
+- **Google Antigravity** – Agentic development environment

 ---

-## How It Works
-1. News sources are continuously monitored
-2. Claims are extracted from articles
-3. Claims are verified using trusted sources
-4. Financial impact is analysed
-5. Explainable insights are generated
-6. Results are delivered via dashboard or API
+## Key Features
+- Multi-source article verification
+- AI-based claim extraction
+- Real-time credibility scoring
+- Transparent and explainable insights
+- Technology-focused journalism analysis
+- Scalable cloud-based architecture

 ---

-## Use Cases
+## Impact
-**Retail Investors**
-- Avoid misinformation-driven trades
+- Reduces misinformation in technology journalism
-- Make confident, informed decisions
+- Helps readers and investors make informed decisions

-**Students and Learners**
-- Learn responsible investing
-- Understand news-to-market relationships

-**Analysts and Researchers**
-- Faster verification workflows
-- Consistent and explainable insights
+- Builds trust through transparency and evidence

-**Academic Projects**
-- Demonstration of explainable AI
+- Demonstrates responsible application of Generative AI
-- Real-world financial AI use case

 ---

-## Project Objectives
+## Future Enhancements
-- Reduce misinformation in tech investing
-- Improve decision confidence for investors
+- Browser extension for instant article verification
-- Demonstrate responsible and explainable AI
+- Mobile applications (iOS and Android)
-- Build a practical, real-world AI system
+- Enterprise features such as custom alerts and team access
+- Expansion into additional content domains

 ---

-## Responsible AI Principles
+## Team
-- Transparency in all AI decisions
-- Bias detection and mitigation
-- User privacy and data protection
-- Human oversight for critical decisions
-- Clear communication of limitations
+**Team Name:** Eco Vigilants

+- Team Lead: Om Songire
+- Team Member: Yash Pawar
+- Team Member: Aaryan Tajanpure
+- Team Member: Harsh Kapse

 ---

-## Disclaimer
-Fact-Check is an informational and educational tool only.

-- Not financial advice
-- AI outputs may contain uncertainty
-- Users must perform independent research
-- Team Eco Vigilance is not liable for financial losses

----

 ## License
+Educational Use License
 This project is intended for educational, academic, and hackathon use only.
-Commercial use requires compliance with proper regulatory and licensing requirements.
+Commercial use requires compliance with appropriate regulatory and licensing requirements.

+---
+Fact-Check is an informational and educational tool only.
+It does not provide financial or legal advice, and outputs should not be treated as guarantees.